ucam-smt/ucam-smt.github.io/sgnmt/html/_sources/setup.txt

 Download NPLM from the `project homepage <http://nlg.isi.edu/software/nplm/>`_ and install it.
 You can also use the `UCAM NPLM fork <https://github.com/ucam-smt/nplm>`_ from Gonzalo Iglesias for threadsafety and efficiency.
-If you are using nplm 0.3 there might be a bug in the Python module that prevents the nplm predictor to read model files.
+If you are using nplm 0.3 there might be a bug in the Python module that prevents the nplm predictor from reading model files.
 Try to replace *nplm.py* in the *python/* directory of your NPLM installation with `this file <http:///ucam-smt.io/sgnmt/html/_static/nplm.py>`_.

 Setting up SGNMT